jbs4bmx/tarkyStuffs/modCustomizations/CustomSpawnPoints/README.md

 ## What is this?
 This is an enhanced modification of Custom Spawn Points by Lua.
 I have added all custom spawn points of other authors to the main configuration files of this mod.

 This is not for the faint of heart.
-The diverse spawn options for bots/players means that you could run into enemies nearly everywhere on each of these maps.
+The diverse spawn options for bots/players means that you could run into enemies nearly everywhere on each of these maps (hopefully?).

 ## What did you do?